 Author Marty Grunder, consultant, speaker, and owner of Grunder Landscaping, one of the largest firms in the Midwest, gives his advice on making the sale when you aren’t the lowest bid.
-Catch Marty at his NALP Sales Boot Camps in Baltimore and Charlotte the week of March 27, 2017.
+Catch Marty at his 2018 NALP Sales Boot Camps in Dallas and Philadelphia this coming March.

 My experience, and the success of my clients I coach, points to the fact that if you watch your expenses and control your debt, do good work and take care of your team and your clients, you have a very good chance of being successful.
 Oh sure, there’s a lot more to a successful business, than just that; however, the aforementioned works well.
 My clients also know their costs; they know their numbers and they are empowered to make great decisions as a result.
 Since they know their numbers, they know what clients are good and which ones are not.
 And that leads me to the marketing tips I want to share with you in this issue.
 Here are my top five:

 1.KNOW WHO YOUR IDEAL CLIENT IS

 Your ideal client is the one you make money off of, the one you enjoy working with, and the one that sends you more business.
 Too many landscape industry professionals never identify their ideal client and end up targeting all sorts of people who aren’t going to be long-term clients.
 Take the time to define your ideal client.
 For more help, visit my website and download my client experience funnel and the instructions associated with it.